jdnking1/stock-ex/README.md

 - The project is intended for educational purposes and may contain bugs.

 ## License
-This project is licensed under [Your Chosen License, e.g., MIT].
+This project is licensed under MIT.